-If you’re not visiting this charming town for a reason related to Williams College, it’s really all about the summertime Williamstown Theater Festival (which isn’t the most family-friendly) or it’s art museums: Williams College of Art, and the Clark Art Institute.
+If you’re not visiting this charming town for a reason related to Williams College, it’s really all about the summertime Williamstown Theater Festival or it’s art museums: Williams College of Art, and the Clark Art Institute.
 Both museums have collections worthy of global acclaim, and the Clark boasts an incredible expansion project that was completed in 2014.

 Children receive gallery kits with sketch pads and pencils and visual guides to enjoy the collections.
 For parents used to bribing children with presents from the museum store (guilty!) if they allow parents to enjoy the art, please be warned that every high design toy at the Clark seem to cost more than $40.
 You’ve been warned.